 Attendance is expected.
 Attendance means presence at the beginning of the class and presence throughout class until adjournment.
 Attendance is a matter of respect for the instructor and students.
-Arriving late and leaving early are distractions.
+Arriving late and leaving early are distractions to the instructor and to other students.
 A class roster will be circulated at the beginning of each class.
 Those in attendance will be expected to sign the roster.